 Attention Michigan Residents: Irish Hills Meat Company of Tipton, Mich. is recalling ground beef products sold to restaurants throughout the southern part of the state because of potential E. coli contamination.
 E. coli O157:H7 is a potentially deadly bacterium that can cause bloody diarrhea, dehydration, and in the most severe cases, kidney failure.
 If you feel you may have consumed any of the ground beef products included in this recall, notify your physician immediately if food poisoning symptoms appear.

 Free Irish Hills Meat Company Ground Beef Recall Case Evaluation: If you or a loved one has become severely sickened after consuming ground beef included in this recall, you should contact our law firm immediately.
-You may be entitled to compensation by filing a lawsuit and we can help.
+You may be entitled to compensation by filing a food poisoning lawsuit and we can help.

 What’s the problem?